Poetry

 the next morning

-I woke up to see it
+I woke up to hear it

-again saying:
+saying:

-hey, you over there
+hey you over there

-yeah you,
+yeah you

 come over here and